+Nurture your creative flair while you develop your skills across a wide range of contexts including the art of film composition and computer music performance.
+You will also explore the music industry as a whole, as well as learning personal project-management and relevant business skills.
 Developing your skills and harnessing your creativity is the priority of the course.
-You will cover the fundamentals of studio recording as well as how to be creative with sound using industry-standard equipment.
-Discover how pivotal sound is in the world we live in.
+You will cover the fundamentals of studio production as well as how to be creative with sound using industry standard equipment.
+Discover how pivotal sound is within the world we live in.

 As an international student you must:

-We will equip you with the skills, knowledge and experience necessary to produce, mix and master music, whether you want to help realise another artist’s vision or create your very own.
-Throughout the course we will train you to use your ears to their full potential – you will develop a critical listening ear as well as the ability to critique and analyse key concepts within music.
-We will nurture your creative flair while you develop your skills across a wide range of contexts, including traditional studio recording, live recording, and computer music performance, plus music for film, television and multimedia.
-You will study the context of contemporary music and the industry that supports it, as well as learning project management and business skills.
-The aim of the course is to equip you with the skills and knowledge that you need to progress onto university, an apprenticeship or directly into the music industry.
+We will equip you with the skills, knowledge and experience necessary to produce, mix and master music whether you want to help realise another artist’s vision or create your very own.
+Throughout the course we will train you to use your ears to their full potential – you’ll develop a critical listening ear as well as the ability to critique and analyse key concepts within music.
+We will nurture your creative flair while you develop your skills across a wide range of contexts, including traditional studio recording, live recording, computer music performance, plus music for film, television and multimedia.
+You will study the context of contemporary music and the industry that supports it, as well as learning project-management and business skills.
+The aim of the course is to equip you with the skills and knowledge that you need to progress onto university, an apprenticeship or directly into industry.

-Students will be assessed over a range of internal and external units to showcase both your practical and written skills.
-They will be given client briefs, which they will use as stimulus to produce their work within a vocational scenario.
-Students will need to develop, demonstrate and evaluate their skills within each unit and will be assessed continuously over the duration of the course.
-There is no written “exam” for this course.
+The course is both internally and externally assessed through a range of vocational scenarios.
+Students will be assessed over a range of units to showcase both your practical and written skills.
+You will be given client briefs, which you will use as stimulus to produce your work within a vocational scenario.
+You will need to develop, demonstrate and evaluate your skills within each unit and will be assessed continuously over the duration of the course.
+There are no formal exams in this course.

 The creative industry is growing rapidly each year – with a high demand for sound (think about all the online content on Netflix and YouTube – someone needs to do the sound!).
-Each year we have had students that have progressed onto some of the most prestigious music universities in the country, such as; the British and Irish Modern Music Institute, the Academy of Contemporary Music, Leeds College of Music, Bath Spa University, Solent University and Portsmouth University, as well as progressing directly into the industry.
-Previous students are now thriving within the music industry and we have students working all over the world doing live performance, live sound, sound design, film composition, marketing and event management, to name a few.
+Each year we have had students that have progressed onto some of the most prestigious Music Universities in the country such as; BIMM, ACM, Leeds College of Music, Bath Spa, Solent and Portsmouth University as well as progressing directly into industry.
+Previous students are now thriving within the music industry and we have students working all over the world doing live performance, live sound, sound design, film composition, marketing and event management to name a few.